MiltonGreat/On-Time-Delivery-Prediction/README.md

 ### Overview

-This project implements a machine learning model to predict whether a delivery will arrive on time based on various customer, product, and shipment-related features.
-The model uses a Random Forest Classifier trained on real-world delivery data to provide accurate predictions.
+This project aims to develop a machine learning model to predict whether an order will be delivered on time based on customer, product, and shipment-related features.
+The model is built using a Random Forest Classifier and involves preprocessing data, handling class imbalance, feature selection, and hyperparameter tuning to optimize performance.

-The primary goal of this project is to empower logistics and supply chain teams to optimize operations and improve customer satisfaction by identifying potential delays in advance.

 ### Dataset